Household Hazardous Waste Collection

 - View the Household Hazardous Waste Collection Program English (PDF).

 - View the Household Hazardous Waste Collection Program Spanish (PDF).

 Do Not Bring

-Do not bring Bio-Hazardous (red bag) Waste, Controlled Substances, Explosives, Radioactive Materials, or Business Waste.
+Do not bring Bio-Hazardous (red bag) Waste, Controlled Substances, Explosives, Radioactive Materials, Marine and Road Flares, or Business Waste.
 To inquire about the disposal of these items, call San Diego County Hazardous Materials Division.

 How to Transport Waste

 Leave all products in their original containers.
 Do not consolidate them.
 Make sure containers are properly sealed and not leaking.
 Put the containers in the trunk or back of your vehicle, away from passengers.
 Do not transport more than 15 gallons of any liquid or 125 lbs. of solids at one time.

 Looking to recycle, repair, donate or properly dispose of an item that is not listed in the table above?
 Visit wastefreesd.org or call 1-800-237-2583 for the nearest location/ hours of operation.

 WasteFreeSD is a one-stop zero waste resource which offers information on diversion of household items, recyclables, and household hazardous waste from our crowded landfills.
 Easy access information connects you to local resources that reduce waste.

 E-cigarettes, including rechargeable batteries and cartridges and bottles that contain e-liquids (liquid nicotine mixtures), can pose a threat to human health and to the environment if they are not disposed of properly.
 E-cigarette and e-liquid waste should not be thrown in the regular trash or flushed down a sink.
 View Best Practices and Safe Disposal Information (PDF).